Max Parrot: Career

-In early 2019, Parrot was diagnosed with cancer and underwent extensive chemotherapy.
+In early 2019, Parrot was diagnosed with blood cancer, Hodgkin Lymphoma, and underwent 12 rounds of extensive chemotherapy for 6 months.
 He recovered later that year and returned to competing, winning gold at the 2020 Winter X Games and beating fellow Canadian Mark McMorris.

 Parrot was named as part of Canada's 2022 Olympic team.
 He began his Olympics in the slopestyle event, Parrot finished the qualifying round in 10th place which meant he would start third in the final.
 In his second run of the final, he scored a 90.96, a run that would not be beat, locking up the gold medal for Parrot.
 His win was not without some controversy, as judges later admitted to missing a knee grab that according to BBC News analyst Ed Leigh, would have "totally upended the podium".
 For his part, Parrot called it "the best run of his life.
 I'm so proud of every feature, how I was able to clear them, and I'm really stoked with my score."
 The gold medal came after a tumultuous four years that saw him recover from a cancer diagnosis to standing on top of the podium, Parrot talked about his recovery from cancer and Olympic win saying that "you have no cardio, you have no energy, you have no muscles.
 To be back out here, at the Olympics, on a podium again but with a gold medal, it feels amazing."
 Parrot finished his Olympics with a bronze medal in the big air event.

+Following the 2022 Olympics, Parrot announced he would be taking a break from competition for the 2022-2023 season but would continue training.

 Personal life

 On January 17, 2019, Parrot announced he had been diagnosed with Hodgkin lymphoma on December 21, 2018, and that he had started a six-month course of chemotherapy.
 Parrot announced that he had beaten Hodgkin's lymphoma in 2019 and returned to competition that year.
+Parrot filmed a documentary, MAX- Life as a Gold Medal, about his experience with cancer as well as becoming a spokesperson for The Leukemia and Lymphoma Society of Canada.
+Parrot is engaged to his fiancée, Kayla, with whom he has two sons: Blake, born May 2022, and Louka, born December 2023.